kms-gitgut/sql-data-analytics-project/README.md

 ### Building the Data Warehouse (Data Engineering)

-For details on this part of the project, please go to the following Git Hub Repository:
+For details on the Warehouse part of the project, please go to the following Git Hub Repository:

 [Git sql-data-warehouse-project Repository](https://github.com/kms-gitgut/sql-data-warehouse-project/tree/main)